satbachansingh/AlfredSnippetsKubernetes/README.md

 ## Alfredsnippets to create k8s shortcuts(For MAC users only)

+# Purpose:
+The purpose of this snippet to enable shortcuts of kubectl command.
+These shortcuts will work on any terminal or editor.
+There is no need to define alias for every session.
+By importing this snippet these shortcuts will be enabled.
+Instead of typing long commands sortcuts will auto-expand to the full command

 # Prerequisites:
  Alfred 4 must be installed with Powerpack enabled.
 Snippet functionality only gets enabled with powerpack.
 Free Version doesn't support that